 Often times in a personal injury lawsuit, there can be a surveillance video of the incident.
 Whether it was a slip-and-fall, an auto accident, or an intentional tort, there may be footage of the incident if it is in a public place.
 This footage can help improve the strength of your case.

-It is to your benefit to seek an attorney early on in the process to make sure this footage is preserved.
+It is to your benefit to seek a Milwaukee personal injury attorney early on in the process to make sure this footage is preserved.
 We have talked about the importance of involving an attorney early in the process on this blog on many occasions – this is another reason why you should do so.
 Most surveillance cameras have digital storage which will write over the storage already on the hard drive after a certain period of time.

 An attorney can get access to surveillance footage legally, by issuing a subpoena.
 Additionally, because destruction of evidence is illegal, an attorney can leverage a holder of surveillance tape outside of the legal process.
 A cynic would suspect (sometimes it happens) that the surveillance tape can mysteriously go missing if it is the defendant’s tape; this is why you need to get an attorney involved early to make sure the evidence you need for your case is preserved.